NVTechKorea/MessageEncryptor/README.md

 # Included packages for Desktop
 This program includes 3 external packages:
 - commons-codec-1.11
-- DreamOS Launch Platform 0.9.4
+- DreamOS Launch Platform 0.9.5 For MessageEncryptor
 - AES 256 Java code from http://aesencryption.net.

 # Requirements for Desktop